What is a gifted deposit?

 It is essential that the gifted money for a mortgage deposit is declared.
 This is because your lender and solicitor will need to know you are not required to pay the money back.
 Otherwise, it could be seen as a loan, which would make it harder to get approved.
 Both you and the donor will need to sign a declaration to prove this.

 A gifted deposit letter is what you write to your solicitor and lender to prove that you are not paying back a gifted deposit.
-Of course, every lender will require different information on the letter, but they usually include:
+Every lender will require slightly different information on the letter, but they usually include:

 You can always consult with your conveyancing solicitor to help you put together a letter.
 They can help you prove all the information you are stating on it.
-There are also various free gifted deposit letter templates available online, which can make writing.
+There are also various free gifted deposit letter templates available online, which can make writing it much easier.

 Which mortgage lenders accept gifted deposits?